What to Do When You First Arrive in New Zealand as an International Student

 First impressions are important, so spend some time with your new flatmates or homestay family!
 Not only will it give you the time to relax and settle into your new home, but you’ll also be well on your way to ensure a smooth stay with your housemates.
 By the way, for more advice for living with other people, check out 12 Tips to Get Along With Your Flatmates.

 Day 3 of Being an International Student in New Zealand

 Go to your bank appointment with a proof of New Zealand address, your passport and a copy of your visa.
 The latter is not always required but take it just in case.

 Order your New Zealand debit card (or EFTPOS card as it is called in New Zealand) with the bank, which you will quite possibly get given to you at your appointment.
 If you want a MasterCard or Visa, this may take a few days to be available to pick up in the branch.

 Bonus: Request a copy of a bank statement with your New Zealand address as a proof of address for your Hospitality New Zealand 18+ Card application (see below).

-There are only three forms of ID that you can use to prove your age in New Zealand: a New Zealand driver license, passport or the Hospitality New Zealand 18+ Card.
-To reduce the risk of losing your passport, apply for the Hospitality 18+ Card by filling out an application form at a Post Shop and provide the appropriate evidence and fee.
+There are only three forms of ID that you can use to prove your age in New Zealand: a New Zealand driver license, passport or the Kiwi Access Card.
+To reduce the risk of losing your passport, apply for the Kiwi Access Card, formerly the Hospitality 18+ Card, by filling out an application form at a Post Shop and provide the appropriate evidence and fee.
 Find out how to do all that in How to Get an ID Card in New Zealand.